StochasticBiology/mtdna-network-partition/README.md

 Wrapper scripts
 ====
 * `run.sh` -- wrapper script for simulation
-* `analyse.sh` -- wrapper script for analysis.
+* `analyse-all.sh` -- wrapper script for analysis.
 Run this after the jobs from `run.sh` have terminated.

 Code
 ====